Dependent Collegiate Scholarship Program

 All applications for scholarships must be in writing and contain such information as may be required by the Business Affairs Office.
-All applications must be accompanied by an official transcript of the record of high school or college work previously undertaken by the dependent.
+All applications must be accompanied by verifiable evidence of cumulative GPA, of the record of high school or college work previously undertaken by the dependent.

 If at the time of an employee’s permanent disability, retirement or death the employee satisfied the eligibility requirements hereunder relating to full time or part time employment, his or her dependents shall be eligible to receive scholarship aid in accordance with the terms of this plan for a period not exceeding six years from the date of permanent disability, retirement or death.